ABOUT KORU HOSPITAL

 Place of Health Tourism

 As a Koru Health Group, everything has been planned for foreign patients who can take trustful and comfortable services, still has been given service patients coming from 41 different countries.
-Besides, Koru Medical College has an important role in this point to grow up the staff who know foreign languages such as English, Arabic, and Russian.
+Besides, Koru Medical College has an important role in this point to grow up the staff who know foreign languages such as English, Russian, and Arabic.

 Boarding will be provided by hospital.
 In weekdays, 1 lunch will be provided.